aa6413-tech/Coffee-Sales-Dashboard/README.md

 - <a href="https://github.com/aa6413-tech/Coffee-Sales-Dashboard/blob/main/CoffeeSalesDashboard.xlsx">Dataset</a>

 ## Questions (KPIs)
-- What are the total sales of the selected time period?
 - How have sales changed overtime?
 - which month generates the highest revenue?
-- which coffee type sells the most
 - which roast type generates the most sales?
-- which product generates the highest revenue?
 - How does cup size effect revenue?

 - Dashboard interaction <a href="https://github.com/aa6413-tech/Coffee-Sales-Dashboard/blob/main/Dashboard_image.png">View Dashboard</a>